msfasha/Arabic-Deep-Learning-OCR/README.md

 # Arabic Optical Character Recognition (OCR)

-This model can be used to train Deep Learning OCR models to recognize words in any language including Arabic.
+This work can be used to train Deep Learning OCR models to recognize words in any language including Arabic.
-The model operates in an end to end manner with high accuracy words without the need to segment words.
+The model operates in an end to end manner with high accuracy without the need to segment words.
-The model can be trained to recognized words in different fonts.
-It was tested on (18) font types and the accuracy was high.
+The model can be trained to recognized words in different languages, fonts, font shapes and word length, it was tested on (18) different font types and the accuracy was high.

 ![font_list](./images/font_list.png)